Darcy220606/AMPcombi/README.md

 To install AMPcombi:

-Install the dependencies of the tool:
+First, install the dependencies of the tool ⬇ the carry on with the AMPcombi tool installation
 - `python` > 3.0
 - `biopython`
 - `pandas`
 - `diamond`

-Installation can be done using:
+Installation of AMPcombi (the tool) can be done using:

  - pip installation
 ```